MuhammedBuyukkinaci/Big-Data-Notes/README.md

 3) Don't run COUNT and WHERE operations on Apache Hive, which grabs data from Hadoop.

+4) Apache Hive creates a data warehouse layer on top of HDFS, enabling SQL-like querying of the data.

 # MongoDB

 1) It is a popular and scalable NoSQL Technology.